TypeScript Style Guide

 - React as UI library for frontend conventions.

-- Playwright and Testing Library for testing conventions.
+- Playwright and Vitest for testing conventions.

 TLDR